 I’m thrilled to have a short version of my documentary film BlindSight published at Narrative.ly.com where they re-titled it “The Blind Photographers Club” .
 They do amazing work and I’m proud to have my work included there now too.

-Here’s the full version which played in festivals.
+Here’s the trailer to the full version which played in festivals.

 I directed and shot the film.
 Kate Emerson did the edit

 Here’s a up to date Flickr feed of the Collective’s work.

 Also, check out and buy their book, Shooting Blind: Photographs by the Visually Impaired, published by Aperture.